 make the creamy lemon filling (you can do this a day in advance)

-- Put the lemon juice, egg and yolks, sugar, and salt in a 2-3 quart heavy bottomed saucepan.
+- Put the lemon1/2 cup fresh squeezed lemon juice, 1 large egg and 3 large egg yolks, 1/2 cup sugar, and a pinch salt in a 2-3 quart heavy bottomed saucepan.
 Whisk to combine.

-- Add the butter and begin heating on medium to medium high, whisking almost constantly.
+- Add the 6 Tbsp butter, cut in pieces and begin heating on medium to medium high, whisking almost constantly.

 - As the butter melts, switch to a silicone spoonula and continue stirring, scraping the sides and bottom of the pan as the mixture begins to thicken.
 When it comes to a gentle bubble, stir for a few seconds more, then remove from the heat.